Ramstein Air Base: Drone war control center

 In April 2015, Ramstein Air Base was reported by German and international media as an important control center in the drone war staged under the Obama administration against targets in areas like Pakistan, Yemen, Afghanistan and Somalia.
 The German government claimed not to have been informed about this function of the U.S. base.

 In a TV and online documentary, the German Das Erste channel cited 2014 reports from Norddeutscher Rundfunk, WDR, and the Süddeutsche Zeitung that revealed Ramstein to be an important hub in the drone war against terror suspects.
 New data, provided by Edward Snowden affiliate Glenn Greenwald, supported these reports with classified documents from inside the U.S. administration and were also presented in the Citizenfour video documentary.
 The revelation of US drone activities from Ramstein lead to nationwide anti-drone protests under the banner of "Stop Ramstein Air Base".

 In 2019, three Yemenis who lost relatives in a 2012 US drone strike took legal action against the German government for aiding the breaking of international law by the United States, by tolerating these operations from Ramstein.
 The German Higher Administrative Court in Münster ruled that the German government must take appropriate measures to control whether the US army follows international law at Ramstein Air Base.
-However, the possibilities of Germany to control US activities on their territory are very limited as the United States have jurisdiction over Ramstein Air Base.
+However, the possibilities of Germany to control US activities on their territory are very limited as the United States has jurisdiction over Ramstein Air Base.
+In July 2025 the Federal Constitutional Court dismissed the case of two Yemenis who wanted the German government to monitor American Forces activities in Ramstein and put pressure on them to abide international law in global operations.

 Illegal arms and munition transports

 In 2015, the Serbian newspaper Večernje novosti reported about Ramstein Air Base being used by the United States Armed Forces to transport arms and munitions to Syria.
 At the end of 2017, an anonymous U.S. official stated that the U.S. does, indeed, use Ramstein Air Base to supplement Syrian rebels with arms and munition.
 The German Federal Government stated that it did not grant the necessary permits for these transports, nor that it had been informed about them.
-The kaiserslautern public prosecutor's office did not initiate any official investigations.
+The Kaiserslautern public prosecutor's office did not initiate any official investigations.
 She checked generally accessible sources, on which some of the press articles mentioned were based, and obtained information from the authorities involved in monitoring foreign trade.
 According to the review, there was "no evidence of concrete arms transports to Syria via Ramstein".
 However, the journalistic conclusion cannot be ruled out, according to the prosecution authority.
 Previous investigations of the Ramstein Air Base, such as the Abu Omar case, have proven to be unsuccessful.
-If the investigations into the arms and ammunition transports had been successful, this would have constituted a violation of the German Kriegswaffenkontrollgesetz (War Weapons Control Act) and the Foreign Trade and Payments Act.
+If the investigations into the arms and ammunition transports had been successful, this would have constituted a violation of the German Kriegswaffenkontrollgesetz and the Foreign Trade and Payments Act.